jfreeman812/QE-Tools/_docs/contributing.rst

     * Review/Change workflow:

         * Assign new PRs to as many members of the QE Tools Contributors team as possible.
-          PRs previously discussed with a specific person may be assigned to them directy to start.
+          PRs previously discussed with a specific person may be assigned to them directly to start.
         * Once engaged, a reviewer has 48 hours to respond to changes before the changes are considered approved.
         * Once completed reviewing: